Colonel Herman T. Jones stepped down as Shawnee County Sheriff and was appointed Superintendent of the Kansas Highway Patrol on April 3, 2019.

 Some of Jones’ other accomplishments include:

-Life Member of Kansas Peace Officer Association (KPOA) and former President
+- Life Member of the Kansas Peace Officer Association (KPOA) and former President